wmo-im/wis2box/docs/source/running/data-ingest-processing-and-publishing.rst

 as well as GeoJSON features.

 .. warning::
-   GeoJSON **data** repreentations provided in wis2box are in development and are subject to change based on evolving requirements for observation data representations in WIS 2.0 technical regulations.
+   GeoJSON **data** representations provided in wis2box are in development and are subject to change based on evolving requirements for observation data representations in WIS 2.0 technical regulations.